JavenCao/Tailored_SV_thala/README.md

 Conifer: first calculate RPKM, then call the CNVs.

 BreakDancer should go before Pindel, since results from BreakDancer are used as one of the input for Pindel

+## License

+This project is licensed under GNU GPL v3.

+## Authors

+Cao Yujie(The University of Hong Kong)